nikhatshaikh11/JS-Interview-Questions/README.md

       console.log(a == b);
       console.log(a === b);
       console.log(a === c);
+A.    a == b: true as the == comparator only compares values nad not data types. here although a and b are of two different data types a is a primitive of type number and b is an object of the Number class..they have the same value. thus, true.
+      a === b: false as the === comparator operator compares the value as well as data type. a and b both have the same value, but their data types are different. while a is a primitive data type of type number, b is an object. a === c: true as a and c both are primitites, of type number and have the same value. so when the === comparator compares their value as well as their data type it finds them both to be the same. so it returns true.

 # 33. Change the html text to 'I am new text' using DOM
       <div id='text'>I am text</div>